Understanding your health

 How is a concussion diagnosed?

-A concussion is diagnosed based only on the history of the injury and a physical examination.
+A concussion is a diagnosis that is made solely on the basis of the history of the injury and a physical examination.

-• Receiving a body check in hockey or a tackle in football and experiencing a headache or dizziness following the impact
+• Being checked in hockey or tackled in football and having a headache or feeling dizzy after the impact

 • Being in a car accident and experiencing nausea afterward